brandonscott/cadence-host/README.md

 Copyright &copy; 2014 by [Brandon Scott][bs] and [Chris Franklin][cwf].

-This project is licensed under the MIT license, please see the file **LICENSE** for more information.
+This project is licensed under the GNU General Public license, please see the file **LICENSE** for more information.

 All other trademarks are property of their respective owners.